 - 1. In this Interim Report, the second of three planned reports, the Working Group attempts to build on the foundation of its Initial Report and assess the degree to which the uses of ICANN's Geographic Regions (as currently defined, or at all) continue to meet the requirements of the relevant stakeholders. - 2.
-The community is invited to submit comments regarding the contents of this document by XX August 2010 at the latest.
+This document begins to focus on General Principles, Specific Considerations and some of the critical issues ("Matters") that it will address in its Final Report document.
+This document addresses three specific areas.
+It offers (1) a review of the underlying history, objectives and general principles of ICANN's Geographic Regions Framework; (2) it raises a number of fundamental strategic questions for further community consideration; and (3) it expands on a number of specific matters identified in the Initial Report that are likely to be addressed in the Final Report. - 3.
+The community is invited to submit comments regarding the contents of this document by 30 January 2011 at the latest.